Updated: Jul 10

 "While dewpoint is a more definitive measure of moisture content, it is the relative humidity that commonly is used to determine how hot and humid it "feels" to us in the spring and summer based on the combined effect of air temperature and humidity.
 This combined effect is called the " Heat Index."
 The higher the air temperature and/or the higher the relative humidity, the higher is the heat index and the hotter it feels to our bodies outside."

 Lastly, I really dislike the term "pop up" thunderstorm.
-I know it is overused by broadcast meteorologists.
+I know it is also overused by broadcast meteorologists.
 However, it biases the pilot to believe that thunderstorms randomly pop up for no apparent reason just because there's no significant change of air mass.
 It's much better and more scientifically accurate to use the term "pulse" thunderstorm.
 That describes the process much better than an "air mass" or "pop up" thunderstorm.

 Most pilots are weatherwise, but some are otherwise.™